jacastro023/Project-1-Browser-based-Game/README.md

 ## Next Steps:
     * Adding a high score page
     * Adding more difficulty levels
-    * Make the clicks more interactive, show how the square opens up to show theres either nothing inside or theres a bomb inside.
+    * Make the clicks more interactive, and animated show how the square opens up to show theres either nothing inside or theres a bomb inside.
     * Make the view and design more visually appealing